orielfarkash/drawingBoard/README.md

-# drawingBoard
+# Collaborative drawingBoard
 ##Description
-in this project there is 2 painting boards, with the option to combine the 2 Paintings into 1 .
+in this project there is 2  Collaborative painting boards, with the option to combine the 2 Paintings into 1 .
 i used this to practice the object-oriented programming and to know how to divide the code into Appropriate classes.
 ##Folder contents